David Titterington

 David Titterington is a British organist, educator and artistic director.

 Early life and education

 David Titterington was born on 10 January 1958, the son of Geoffrey Bridge Titterington and Claire Elizabeth Titterington (née Parsons).

 He studied piano, violin and viola in the Junior Department of the Northern School of Music with John Foster, Anne Brindley and Ida Carroll.
 He went on to study organ with William Morgan and Derrick Cantrell of Manchester Cathedral.
 For many of his school years he played viola in the Lancashire Schools Symphony Orchestra and chamber ensembles.

-He was an organ scholar at Pembroke College, Oxford (BA Hons 1980, MA 1984), and at the Conservatoire de Rueil-Malmaison, Paris with Susan Landale and Marie-Claire Alain, where he was awarded a Premier Prix (à l’unanimité avec les felicitations du jury) in 1984 and Prix d'Excellence in 1985.
+He was an organ scholar at Pembroke College, Oxford (BA Hons 1980, MA 1984), and at the Conservatoire de Rueil-Malmaison, Paris with Susan Landale and Marie-Claire Alain, where he was awarded a Premier Prix (à l’unanimité avec les félicitations du jury) in 1984 and Prix d'Excellence in 1985.